-Photo Courtesy: Steven Wassenaar (Illegal mining in Batako, Tunghin, Bangka Belitung Island)
+Photo Courtesy: Steven Wassenaar (Illegal tin mining in Batako, Tunghin, Bangka Belitung Island)

 A landscape of beautiful Bangka Belitung’s scenery is facing a serious demand to be rejuvenated.
 As we already know, as the world’s best tin producer, Bangka Belitung province always receives the global demand for tin in a large quantity across France, Germany, US, Taiwan, South Korea, Malaysia, China, Thailand, Japan, and Singapore.
-This large demand has created an urge toward nature exploitations in a way that can’t be signified as responsible for environment sustainability as a whole supporting system.
+This large demand that requires tin mining has created an urge toward nature exploitation in a way that can’t be signified as responsible for environment sustainability as a whole supporting system.

 Since the government included around 1.6 million hectares of land in the Mining Business Concession (IUP) on a large and unconventional scopes, both the illegal and official miners intensified their tin mining activities, in land and ocean areas.
 This activity had triggered several protests from fishermen who depended their generated incomes through fisheries.

 They protested because the damage the mining left on the coral reefs had contributed to the demise of the oceanic ecosystem and living fish in a significant amount.
 The method of tin mining implemented by common miners involved a lot of suctioning process whereby a cluster mass of mud was being left scattered on the affected zone causing a lot of losses for ocean commodities.